-New Minimum Energy Efficiency Standards are coming into force shortly, requiring rented properties to have an EPC rating of E or above.
+The Minimum Energy Efficiency Standards require rented properties to have an EPC rating of E or above.

 The regulations have been introduced to ensure tenants are able to enjoy a better living environment and lower heating bills.
 Properties rated F and G waste energy, which imposes an unnecessary extra cost on tenants and contributes to avoidable greenhouse gas emissions.

-Last year, the government estimated that one in ten rented properties had an energy efficiency rating of F or G. These properties could soon become unlettable unless landlords have taken steps to bring these ratings to E or above.* If your property falls within that 10%, read our recommendations below for the best energy efficiency improvements you can make.
+In 2017, the government estimated that one in ten rented properties had an energy efficiency rating of F or G. While many of these will already have been upgraded, if your property is still at that lower end of the rating system, read our recommendations below for the best energy efficiency improvements you can make.

-Does every rented property need to have an energy efficiency (EPC) rating of E or above?
+Does every rented property have to have an energy efficiency (EPC) rating of E or above?

 No, there are some exclusions and exemptions, although the reality is that most properties let within the private rented sector will be required to comply.

 Under certain circumstances, the landlord may qualify for an exemption, which must be registered on the Public Exemptions Register.
 Examples of possible exemptions include: